khanfarhan10/minimal-mistakes/_research/2020-09-29-covid_decontamination.md

 ---
 title: "Design and Analysis of Electrically Charged Systems for COVID-19 Decontamination"
-excerpt: "Detailed Methodology for our Proposed Research Article."
+excerpt: "Detailed Methodology for our Proposed Research Article on Ventilation Systems for Coronavirus Containment and Elimination."
 toc: true
 toc_sticky: true